 The soul of the psychological thriller, The Urge, is lust.

-I'm the girl with the Typewriter Tattoo who lives in the Midwest with my husband, our Akita named Jag, and an obese fourteen-year-old adopted cat named Chicago.
+I'm the girl with the Typewriter Tattoo who lives in the Midwest with my husband, our Akita named Jag, and an obese fifteen-year-old adopted cat named Chicago.

 I've been published in numerous periodicals, newspapers, national and international magazines, been quoted in BusinessWeek, Crain's Chicago Business, Successful Meetings, PBH, HRO Today, Chemical Processing and ESM, and interviewed on both ABC and Fox News.